KelvinChan0529/comp3810sef-group16/README.md

 ### UI files

-- `style.css`: Used exclusively for Login / Register / Homepage (the public/auth pages)
+- **style.css**: Used exclusively for `Login` / `Register` / `Homepage` (the public/auth pages)
-- `styles.css`: Used for all internal authenticated pages (/order, /menu, etc.)
+- **styles.css**: Used for all internal authenticated pages (`/order`, `/menu`, etc.)

 ### models folder

-- `MenuItem.js`: It is a Mongoose model with full validation, smart indexing for blazing-fast queries, and text search support.
+- **MenuItem.js**: It is a Mongoose model with full validation, smart indexing for blazing-fast queries, and text search support.
-- `Order.js`: It is an Order model that perfectly supports a real-world food ordering system.
+- **Order.js**: It is an Order model that perfectly supports a real-world food ordering system.
 Order model with full lifecycle status tracking, denormalized item snapshots for reliable history, proper referencing, and optimized indexes.

 ## Live Demo